Ivorian cuisine: Fruits and vegetables

 Widely consumed fruits include mandarins, mango, passionfruit, soursops and coconuts.
 Eggplant is a commonly used vegetable in many dishes.
 Foufou is a dish consisting of mashed plantains and palm oil, whereas foutou is made from mashed plantains and yam.
 Foutu banane, beaten until stretchy to the touch, might be matched with and used to eat sauce graine, palm nuts crushed into paste topped with bright red oil.

 Gombo frais (fresh okra) is a stew of tomato pieces, palm oil and okra chopped together.
 It might be served with a side dish of alloco (fried plantains), or riz gras (fatty rice), an Ivorian version of the West African jollof rice in which the fattened grains are "cooked in a soup that's built from onions fried into a sugary sweat and simmered with garlic, fresh tomatoes and tomato paste, for layers of bright and dark."

 Attiéké, "fermented cassava pulp grated and molded into tiny couscous-like orbs" has a bland taste but can be served with Scotch peppers or Maggi bouillon.

 Beverages

 Bangui is a local palm wine.
-Gnamakoudji is pulped ginger squeezed through cheese cloth then mellowed with pineapple juice, lemon and vanilla.
+Gnamakoudji is pulped ginger squeezed through cheesecloth and then mellowed with pineapple juice, lemon and vanilla.
 Nyamanku is a local non-alcoholic beverage made from ground ginger root mixed with the juices of oranges, pineapples, and lemons.